AlasdairF/Titlecase/README.md

     go get github.com/AlasdairF/Titlecase

-##Usage
+##Example 1

+this is a title by a. forsythe, made to demonstrate a example.
+WRITTEN ON 5TH DECEMBER, 2014.

     unformatted := ` this is a title by a. forsythe, made to demonstrate a example.
 WRITTEN ON 5TH DECEMBER, 2014.` formatted := titlecase.Format(unformatted, titlecase.English)

-    // This Is a Title by A. Forsythe, Made to Demonstrate an Example; Written on 5th December, 2014
+This Is a Title by A. Forsythe, Made to Demonstrate an Example; Written on 5th December, 2014

+##Example 2

+della corte d'appello di roma nell'anno mdccclxxxi

     unformatted = `   della corte d'appello di roma nell'anno mdccclxxxi ` formatted = titlecase.Format(unformatted, titlecase.Italian)

-    // Della Corte d'Appello di Roma nell'Anno MDCCCLXXXI
+Della Corte d'Appello di Roma nell'Anno MDCCCLXXXI